 GPM has never had any interest in mineral-producing properties.
-There is no assurance that commercial quantities of metals will be discovered at any of the Company's current or future properties, nor is there any assurance that the Company's exploration programs thereon will yield any positive results.
+There is no assurance that commercial quantities of minerals will be discovered at any of the Company's current or future properties, nor is there any assurance that the Company's exploration programs will yield any positive results.
 Even if commercial quantities of minerals are discovered, there can be no assurance that any of the Company's properties will ever be brought to a stage where mineral resources can profitably be produced thereon.
 Factors that may limit the Company's ability to produce mineral resources from its properties include, but are not limited to, the price of the mineral resources for which the Company is exploring, availability of additional capital and financing, and the nature of any mineral deposits.

-12. Disclosure of Internal Controls
+11. Disclosure of internal controls

-Management has established processes to provide them with sufficient knowledge to support representations that they have exercised reasonable diligence to ensure that (i) the consolidated financial statements do not contain any untrue statement of material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it is made, as of the date of and for the periods presented by the consolidated financial statements; and (ii) the consolidated financial statements fairly present in all material respects the financial condition, financial performance and cash flows of the Company, as of the date of and for the periods presented and (iii) by following IFRS - IAS 21 Determination of functional currency of an investment holding company: the company has been used Canadian Dollar as its functional currency to file its consolidated financial statement, since the company has hold DPG Resources Australia Pty in Australia, Guyana Precious Metals in Barbados, and Chaska Resources SAC in Peru.
+Management has established processes to provide them with sufficient knowledge to support representations that they have exercised reasonable diligence to ensure that (i) the consolidated financial statements do not contain any untrue statement of material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it is made, as of the date of and for the periods presented by the consolidated financial statements; and (ii) the consolidated financial statements lawfully present in all material respects the financial condition, financial performance and cash flows of the Company, as of the date of and for the periods presented and (iii) by following IFRS - IAS 21 Determination of functional currency of an investment holding company: the Company has been used Canadian dollar as its functional currency to file its consolidated financial statement, since the Company has hold DPG Resources Australia Pty in Australia, and Guyana Precious Metals in Barbados.

 In contrast to the certificate required for non-venture issuers under National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings ("NI 52-109"), the Venture Issuer Basic Certificate filed by the Company does not include representations relating to the establishment and maintenance of disclosure controls and procedures ("DC&P") and internal control over financial reporting ("ICFR"), as defined in NI 52-109.
-In particular, the certifying officers filing such certificate are not making any representations relating to the establishment and maintenance of:
+In particular, the certifying officers filing such certificates are not making any representations relating to the establishment and maintenance of:

-i) controls and other procedures designed to provide reasonable assurance that information required to be disclosed by the issuer in its annual filings, interim filings or other reports filed or submitted under securities legislation is recorded, processed, summarized and reported within the time periods specified in securities legislation; and ii) A process to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes following the issuer's generally accepted accounting principles (IFRS).
+- (A) Controls and other procedures designed to provide reasonable assurance that information required to be disclosed by the issuer in its annual filings, interim filings, or other reports filed or submitted under securities legislation is recorded, processed, summarized, and reported within the periods specified in securities legislation; and - (B) A process to provide reasonable assurance regarding the reliability of financial reporting and preparing financial statements for external purposes following the issuer's generally accepted accounting principles (IFRS).

-The Company's certifying officers are responsible for ensuring that processes are in place to provide them with sufficient knowledge to support the representations they are making in such a certificate.
+The Company's certifying officers are responsible for ensuring that processes are in place to provide them with sufficient knowledge to support their representations in such a certificate.
 Investors should be aware that inherent limitations on the ability to certify officers of a venture issuer to design and implement on a cost-effective basis DC&P and ICFR as defined in NI 52-109 may result in additional risks to the quality, reliability, transparency, and timeliness of interim and annual filings and other reports provided under securities legislation.